What is IPO : Full Form, Meaning, Types, Benefits, & How it works?

 How Does an IPO Work?

-Engaging an Underwriter or Investment Bank
+Working with an Underwriter or Investment Banker

 Preparing for IPO Registration

-SEBI Approval and Verification
+SEBI Approval & Verification

-Listing on Stock Exchanges
+Listing on Stock Exchange

-Strategic Marketing Initiatives
+Strategic Marketing Actions

 Setting the Price

-Facilitating the Bidding Process
+Streamlining the Bidding Process

 Allocation and Allotment